Support for you

-We aim to provide clear, accurate and balanced information about Crohn’s Disease and Ulcerative Colitis, and the issues that affect people living...
+We aim to provide clear, accurate and balanced information about Crohn’s Disease, Ulcerative Colitis and other forms of Inflammatory Bowel Disease.

-Living with long-term conditions like Crohn’s Disease and Ulcerative Colitis may well have an impact on your financial situation.
+We understand that living with long-term health conditions like Crohn’s or Colitis may have an impact on your financial situation....

 Support for recently diagnosed

-Living with Crohn’s Disease or Ulcerative Colitis may mean that you have to adapt your life to manage your condition.
+Living with Crohn’s or Colitis may mean that you have to adapt your life to manage your condition.

 Crohn’s and Colitis Education Programme